kunilovskaya/hypohyper/README.md

 ===============================================================
 ## Outstanding tasks (Feb04):
 - [x] ditch intrinsic evaluation and rerun on all data
-- [x] analyse OOV in private tests: how important is anti-OOV strategy?
+- [X] analyse OOV in private tests: how important is anti-OOV strategy?
-- [ ] intrinsic evaluation set
+- [X] produce a raw static train-test split so that test includes only monosemantic hyponym synsets, i.e. synsets that have only one hypernym synset
 - [ ] average synset vectors at train time and for getting most_similar
 - [ ] factor in cooccurence stats or patterns based on the news corpus
-- [ ] cluster input
+- [X] cluster input (inapplicable for data with no gound truth available)
-- [ ] add negative sampling
+- [ ] add negative sampling (based on hyponyms, synonyms)
 - [ ] choose wiser: rank synsets and get the most high ranking ones

 ================================================================